4 minute read

 People have such different tastes in music.
 How does this affect what you do?

-You’ve been given a brief and have created an original piece which ticks all the boxes, but on showing it to the client, it just doesn’t quite resonate with them.
+You’ve been given a brief and created an original piece that ticks all the boxes, but on showing it to the client, it doesn’t quite resonate with them.
 What do you do?

 Usually there is then a back and forth process which is actually really helpful at both ends and it’s to be expected that there will be bits and bobs that need tweaking and amending.
 I’m happy to do that as part of the project and it’s really rewarding to watch over a piece that has truly been collaborative and brought together the best of everyone’s natural skill, especially in longer projects such as docu-films.
 The most challenging aspect is if you are dealing with multiple end clients who have different opinions, as it is that bit harder to get consistent instruction and feedback to enable you to move forwards to the final completion.